Charging your EV at home and on-the-go is easy.

 If you're ready to install a Level II charging unit and are looking for a local electrician, we can help!
-We have been building a network of licensed and insured electricians with experience installing EV charging units.
+We have a network of licensed and insured electricians with experience installing EV charging units.

-Here are three resources that can help get you started on the process of installing a home charger.
+Here are three additional resources that can help get you started on the process of installing a home charger.

 Charging on the go